albacanete/CCBDA-Project/research/tutorial/README.md

 The *Parameters* section lets you select which are the specific values of the resources of this Stack.
 Choose
 1. IntanceType: `t2.micro`.
 2. KeyName: choose one you have already created for other lab sessions.
 3. SSHLocation: It is the IP address range that can be used to SSH to the EC2 instances.
-It can be your home or the UPC.
+It can be your home or the UPC subnet.

 Create the Stack and wait for the resources to be allocated.
 When the creation is complete, you can access the *Resources* tab and check the allocations.
 The *Template* tab shows the JSON code for the template.